KimberllyAtanazio/KimberllyAtanazio/README.md

 - 👽 I'm 27 years old, Brazilian, and currently living in Portugal.
 - 🎓 I graduated in Audiovisual and Cinema, but I swapped scripts for code.
 - 🌱 I’m currently learning .NET
-- ⚡ Fun fact: I don't drink coffee.
-Guess I’m the rare developer who runs on code and creativity!
+- ⚡ Fun fact: I don't drink coffee, but my code still runs on pure adrenaline!
 - 💬 Ask me about movies and travel.
 </br>